zhangzhizhongz3/CppPrimer/ch10/README.md

 - `back_inserter` uses `push_back`.
 - `front_inserter` uses `push_front`.
 - `insert` uses `insert`
->This function takes a second argument, which must be an iterator into the given container.
+>The first argument of this fucntion must be an iterator into the given container.
 Elements are inserted ahead of the element denoted by the given iterator.

 ## [Exercise 10.27](ex10_27.cpp)
 ## [Exercise 10.28](ex10_28.cpp)